Não Para

 Não Para (Don't Stop) is a song performed by Brazilian singer Anitta from her first studio album Anitta.
-The song debuted at Web Mania on May 31, 2013, and was released as the third official single on July 1, 2013.
+The song debuted at Web Mania on May 31, 2013, and was released as the second single on July 1, 2013.
 The song reached the top sales position on iTunes only one day after the song was made available.

 The lyrics video was released on July 5, 2013.
 The music video, which was filmed months in advance of the song's official release, premiered on the Fantástico program on July 7, 2013.

 Music video

 The official video was released on July 7, 2013, on the TV show Fantástico, and then on July 15 on Anitta's official YouTube channel.
 The video for Não Para was inspired by the modern, hectic atmosphere of São Paulo nightclubs.
 At a news conference about the album, which was still in production by Warner Music, Anitta said that the video of the song Não Para would have a different take on clubs, and be a modern ballad video, appealing to the younger generation of viewers and listeners.
 In the video, Anitta plays two characters: herself as Anitta, and another character that appears to be her sister.
 For the sister character, Anitta and her producer chose the name Talitta, mirroring the name Anitta.